nspcc-dev/xk6-neofs/scenarios/run_scenarios.md

 Options:
   * CLIENTS - number of VUs for verifying objects (VU can handle both GRPC and S3 objects)
   * TIME_LIMIT - amount of time in seconds that is sufficient to verify all objects.
 If this time interval ends, then verification process will be interrupted and objects that have not been checked will stay in the `created` state.
+  * REGISTRY_FILE - database file from which objects for verification should be read.